 Nevada is one of the most exciting states in the whole of the Union, and at its heart is the fabulous city of Las Vegas, famous all over the world for its casinos, high-life and five-star hotels.
-But while Nevada might be thought of as a great holiday destination, it’s also a great place to own a business, thanks to numerous tax breaks, a robust economy and a low cost of living.
+But while Nevada is known as a great holiday destination, it’s also a great place to own a business, thanks to numerous tax breaks, a robust economy, and a low cost of living.

 While most people might think of the state of Nevada as being nothing more than mile after mile of cacti and desert, it’s actually an incredibly compelling proposition for companies.
-The state has a lot to offer and is a modern-day incarnation of the Old West – a place where fortunes can be made.
+The state has much to offer and is a modern-day incarnation of the Old West – a place where fortunes can be found and made.

-Here are some of the reasons why Nevada is a good place to own a business.
+Here are some of the reasons why Nevada is an excellent place to own a business.

 The Revolutionary Tax Code

 Nevada wants to attract as many businesses to the state as possible.
-It’s a great example of what the American Republic was always meant to be – a collection of competing states all experimenting with different policies to find out which improve the lives of their citizens the most.
+It’s a great example of what the United States wanted the American Republic to be – a collection of competing states all experimenting with different policies to find out which improve the lives of their citizens the most.
 In Nevada, this has taken the form of low tax rates.
-For the owners of LLC businesses, there is no personal income tax or franchise taxes.
-What’s more, you don’t even have to live in the state to benefit – your business simply has to be registered there.
+For example, there is no personal income tax or franchise tax for the owners of LLC businesses.
+What’s more, you don’t even have to live in the state to benefit – only your business has to be registered there.

-There are additional benefits in Nevada too, including many policies designed to reduce the burden of taxation.
-There are tax deferrals on things like capital purchases, meaning that you pay taxes on any capital purchases further in the future, and you get tax breaks on sales tax, real estate property taxes and help with ancillary costs of running a business, like recycling.
-In other words, Nevada is probably one of the freest places in the world and one of the only places where the government is actively trying to help small business owners, not just powerful corporations.
+There are additional benefits in Nevada, too, including many policies designed to reduce the burden of taxation.
+For example, there are tax deferrals on things like capital purchases, meaning that you pay taxes on any capital purchases further in the future, and you get tax breaks on sales tax, real estate property taxes, and help with ancillary costs of running a business, like recycling.
+As a result, Nevada is one of the most available places in the world and one of the only places where the government is actively trying to help small business owners, not just powerful corporations.

 The Low Cost Of Living

-All across the United States, there are boomtowns like Boston and San Francisco where startups are transforming the economy.
-But the problem with growing populations and high wages is the ever-rising cost-of-living.
+There are boomtowns like Boston and San Francisco across the United States where startups are transforming the economy.
+But the problem with growing populations and high wages is the ever-rising cost of living.
 San Francisco and Boston might have a lot of well-paying jobs, but they’re not cheap.
-The price of housing is San Francisco is astronomical.
+For example, the price of housing in San Francisco is astronomical.
+The average cost of a home in San Francisco in 2023 is a cool $1.3 million, according to data pulled from Realtor.com.
+By contrast, the average home in Las Vegas is $434K.

-Although Las Vegas in particular, and Nevada in general, is a hotspot for businesses right now, prices haven’t risen nearly as fast here.
-This is great news for people wanting to own a business in the Battle Born State, enabling you to make money and enjoy your life without having to live in a dive and eat cheap food.
+Although Las Vegas, in particular, and Nevada, in general, is a hotspot for businesses right now, prices haven’t risen nearly as fast here.
+These low prices are great news for people wanting to own a business in the Battle Born State, enabling you to make money and enjoy your life without having to live in a dive and eat cheap food.

 The Large Pool Of Talent

-Some of the most talented employees in the country have had enough of high prices in the so-called boom towns.
+Some of the most talented employees in the country have had enough of high prices in the so-called boomtowns.
 As a result, many are looking for alternatives in places to work, like Nevada.
 As a business owner, this puts you in a strong negotiating position.
-Unlike in many cities across America where competition for the top talent is fierce, you can snap up talented people without having to pay a fortune.
-Thanks to lower rents and lower entertainment prices, workers will often be willing to accept lower wages, especially if they can maintain or improve their standard of living at the same time.
+Unlike in many cities across America, where competition for top talent is fierce, you can snap up talented people without paying a fortune.
+Moreover, thanks to lower rents and lower entertainment prices, workers will often be willing to accept lower wages, especially if they can maintain or improve their standard of living at the same time.

 Top Entrepreneurs Love Nevada’s Business-Friendly Climate

 When it comes to attracting business, Nevada punches above its weight.
-Though it’s a small state by population, it’s managed to attract some of the biggest names in business, including Elon Musk of Tesla and Tony Hsieh, the CEO of internet shopping site Zappos.
-Musk used Nevada as the site for his new Gigafactory – a facility that will double the world’s output of lithium-ion batteries – after receiving more than $1.4 billion in free land, tax breaks and other benefits from the state government.
+Though it’s a small state by population, it’s managed to attract some of the biggest names in the industry, including Elon Musk of Tesla and the late Tony Hsieh, CEO of the internet shopping site Zappos.
+Musk used Nevada as the site for his new Gigafactory – a facility that will double the world’s output of lithium-ion batteries – after receiving more than $1.4 billion in free land, tax breaks, and other benefits from the state government.

 With such a friendly business climate, it’s clear that Nevada will continue to be a great place to own a business and make money.